daviebadger/notes/restructuredtext/restructuredtext.rst

 .. code:: rst

-   *this piece of text will be rendered in italics.*
+   *This piece of text will be rendered in italics.*

 Footnote References
 ^^^^^^^^^^^^^^^^^^^